Does a Weighted Blanket Help with Restless Legs Syndrome (RLS)?

 Which kind weighted blanket for Restless Legs Syndrome is right for you?

 Typically, weighted blankets should be about 10% of a person’s body weight in order to provide the greatest benefit.
-Which is why 10 lb weighted blanket, 15 lb weighted blanket, or 20 lb weighted blanket options are pretty popular options.
+Which is why 10 lb weighted blanket, 15 lb weighted blanket, 20 lb weighted blanket or 25 lb weighted blanket options are pretty popular options.

 While the weight of ta heavy blanket can help physically still the legs of a person with RLS and calm the mind, some can’t tolerate pressure on top of their legs.
 If you’re one of them, you might look into lighter versions of cool weighted blankets to see whether you can find one that is comfortable.
 Using it with just a sheet rather than with other blankets added on, may be all it takes to work.